harshhh7/Arduino-Based-Theremin/README.md

 • To be independent enough to accommodate different types of sounds for maximum creativity for the musician.

-# How does this work
+# How does this work?

 Various notes are predefined with their respective frequencies; which then get mapped to one of the ultrasonic sensors.